-The Aux shading mode ( 🚰 ) colours each point according to the value of an additional data coordinate.
+The Aux shading mode (👔) colours each point according to the value of an additional data coordinate.
 The point colours then represent an additional dimension of the plot.
 There is an additional option to draw the points with a fixed transparency.

-The shading is done according to a single fixed scale for all the data in the plot.
-When at least one Aux-mode layer is being plotted, the Aux Axis (Appendix A.4.3.4) control is visible in the control panel, which allows you to configure the colour map, range, ramp display etc.
+The shading is done using the shared colour map.
+This colour map is used by all currently visible Aux, Weighted, Density and SkyDensity layers.
+When at least one such layer is being plotted, the Aux Axis control (Appendix A.4.3.4) is visible in the control panel, which allows you to configure the colour map, range, ramp display etc.